-Removing Files from a Web Application Deployment
+9.6 Removing Files from a Web Application Deployment

-If you deploy a Web application using an exploded archive directory, you can update static contents of the Web application either by refreshing the files (see "Updating Static Files in a

-Deployed Application" on page 8-21), or by deleting files from the deployment.
-To delete files, you must use the weblogic.Deployer utility with the delete_files option.
+If you deploy a Web application using an exploded archive directory, you can update static contents of the Web application either by refreshing the files (see Section 8.7, "Updating Static Files in a Deployed Application"), or by deleting files from the deployment.
+To delete files, you must use the weblogic.
+Deployer utility with the delete_files option.
 For example: